Human Factors and Applied Cognitive Area

 Robert A. St. Amant, Associate Professor of Computer Science, PhD, Massachusetts.
 Professional interests: human computer interaction, intelligent-user interfaces, artificial intelligence.

-Lori Foster Thompson, Professor of Psychology.
-PhD, University of South Florida.
-Professional interests: individual, team, and organizational reactions to emerging technologies; computer-mediated work behavior; employee surveys; and careers.
+Lori Foster, Professor of Psychology.
+PhD, University of South Florida, Professional interests: individual, team, and organizational reactions to emerging technologies; computer-mediated work behavior; employee surveys; and careers.

 NC State University is part of the Research Triangle region of North Carolina, which includes Duke University and the University of North Carolina – Chapel Hill, as well as numerous high-tech companies including IBM, Lenovo, Cisco, Epic Games, Fidelity Investments, and SAS.
 Historically, there have been many opportunities for HFAC students to participate in co-op/internship positions within the local area.

 Students are admitted each fall semester.
 Applications are welcome from students with Bachelor’s or Master’s degrees.
 A previous degree in psychology is not required, although some coursework in psychology is highly recommended.
 Admission is competitive and is based upon past academic performance, as well as letters of recommendation.
 Previous research experience is highly valued.
-Program faculty are also interested in learning about any special skills that an applicant may have (e.g., computer programming, experience in using computer software, design training and experience) and how students may bring diversity to our program.
+Program faculty are also interested in learning about any special skills that an applicant may have (e.g., computer programming, experience in using computer software, design training and experience).

 Applications completed by the department deadline (see department website) are given first consideration for admission and assistantships.
 NC State University no longer uses paper application packages; all applications are handled through the Graduate School and the on-line application system.
 If you need to contact the Graduate School, you may do so by telephone (919-515-2872) or by writing to:

 The Graduate School